Year of Entry2017

 Visit the International section of our website to find out more about our English language entry requirements and relevant requirements by country.

-FeesPart-time home/EU students: £
+FeesPart-time home/EU students: £ 2650 pa

-Part-time overseas students: £
+Part-time overseas students: £ 4825 pa

 Careers and employability